 Payday lenders do not base loans on the borrower’s credit history.
+It’s possible to get a payday loan with less than perfect credit.
 However, they do require borrowers to have a steady source of income, be of legal age, have proof of identity and have control of an active bank account.
 Some lenders require that borrowers have been on the job or had an open bank account for a minimum length of time.
 What proposed regulations are saying is that American adults who are responsible enough to hold down a job and maintain a bank account are not capable of deciding for themselves whether a payday loan is suitable for their needs.
 Should the government also regulate the number of credit cards a consumer can have, where consumers should bank or how many checks an individual should write in a month?
 Perhaps the government should start treating adults as adults.

 Payday Lenders Fill a Void

 Support for the payday loan industry has come from an unexpected source: William Isaac, who once chaired the Federal Deposit Insurance Corporation.
 In an article for American Banker Isaac states that payday lenders provide a financial lifeline for millions of consumers who live “paycheck to paycheck.”
 Even if banks were interested in making small-dollar loans, many of the borrowers patronizing payday lenders would not be considered “creditworthy enough” to obtain such a loan.
 For many, payday lenders provide the funds needed to repair a vehicle needed to keep a job, ensure that an ill family member receives medical attention or repair a roof leak before more damage results.